 * * *

 I was meant to deliver this talk today in Lausanne, Switzerland, as a Digital Humanities 2014 keynote address—hands down, the most meaningful speaking invitation of my career.
 As I was leaving for the airport, news came of an unexpected, traumatic, and logistically-complicated death in the family, and I had to make the difficult decision to cancel my trip.
 I have always felt grateful to have a loving and generous network of friends and close colleagues in the DH community, but never more so than this week.
-Among many others who offered kind thoughts, strong support, and free therapy, I especially want to thank ADHO chair Neil Fraistat for sage advice in a pinch, Program Committee chair Melissa Terras (who ultimately and no doubt beautifully read the talk for me at DH—I will watch the recording soon), local organizer Claire Clivaz, ACH vice-president Stéfan Sinclair and secretary Vika Zafrin (who leapt to run our annual ACH Exec meeting and AGM on very short notice), Wayne Graham (who chaired a session in my stead and delayed a planned, happy announcement from the Scholars’ Lab until I can engage), and Julia Flanders and Kathleen Fitzpatrick, who held my proxy at ADHO and ACH meetings.
+Among many others who offered kind thoughts, strong support, and free therapy, I especially want to thank ADHO chair Neil Fraistat for sage advice in a pinch, Program Committee chair Melissa Terras (who ultimately and no doubt beautifully read the talk for me at DH—I will watch the recording soon), Claire Clivaz who worked with Frédéric Kaplan to organize the event, ACH vice-president Stéfan Sinclair and secretary Vika Zafrin (who leapt to run our annual ACH Exec meeting and AGM on very short notice), Wayne Graham (who chaired a session in my stead and delayed a planned, happy announcement from the Scholars’ Lab until I can engage), and Julia Flanders and Kathleen Fitzpatrick, who held my proxy at ADHO and ACH meetings.
 Thanks, too, more generally and on behalf of my whole family, for the outpouring of touching, extremely kind messages we’ve received.

 PS: Things are busy just now, so I didn’t finish adding in hyperlinks to references.
 I’ll come back to do that when I can.
 Also—people sometimes like my slides.
 The painting details I chose for #dh2014 are by Samantha Keely Smith.